 Leasing a car is something I’ve been considering for a while.
 My little Renault Clio, bought quickly a couple of years ago when I lost my job and therefore my company car at short notice, won’t last forever, and I don’t really have the spare cash right now to buy a car outright.
-I was really pleased to be asked to do a post for All Car Leasing, mostly because this gave me a chance to do some proper research into what leasing a car would mean for me (and my bank balance) whilst being paid for the privilege.
+I was really pleased to be asked to do a post for All Car Leasing, mostly because this gave me a chance to do some proper research into what leasing a car on a budget would mean for me (and my bank balance) whilst being paid for the privilege.
 Winner.

 I’ve always been quite vocal about how leasing a car costs a fortune and is a waste of money.
 Then I realised I didn’t actually know that, I just presumed, and boy was I wrong.
 Check out the All Car Leasing website and you’ll see.

 I’ve taken the below directly from their website, simply because they describe it better than me.